 The fact that Pauline Parker and her friend Juliet Hulme had killed Pauline’s mother Honora on 22 June – a sensational crime later dramatised in Peter Jackson’s film Heavenly Creatures – was never disputed.
 But in finding the two teenagers guilty of murder, the jury rejected the defence’s assertion that the girls were insane.

 Pauline was aged 16 and Juliet 15.
 Because they were both under 18, neither could be sentenced to death.
 Their punishment was instead ‘detention during Her Majesty’s pleasure’.

-In the opinion of psychiatrists Mr Medlicott and Dr Bennett, the girls’ contempt for the Bible and belief in a ‘fourth world’ paradise were evidence of insanity.
+In the opinion of psychiatrists Reginald Medlicott and Francis Bennett, the girls’ contempt for the Bible and belief in a ‘fourth world’ paradise were evidence of insanity.
 The jury were told that the pair thought they were morally right in killing Honora.
 The girls suffered from ‘paranoia, delusions of grandeur and delusions of ecstasy.
 Each affects the other and aggravates the process of the disease.’